Jasmine Clark says one thing. Her record says another.

 Check the Facts

-She Was Late to AI Deepfake Protections
+She Voted Against AI Deepfake Protections

 Check the Facts